 You may also see: NCL Alltek & Seccolor Ltd in Chennai

-The first session on design & testing commenced by a presentation on “The art of deigning a façade” by Padmashri CN Raghavendran from CRN Associates.
-Presenting next was Simon Chin from Winwall Technology who stressed upon “The need for a façade performance test”.
-The session ended with an interactive group discussion moderated by Dev Chandwani from Innovators Façade Systems on “Best design practices for façades” which included panelists Ar Oscar Concessao from OCI Architects, Nitin Bhatia from Facet Construction Engineering, Ramesh Kumar from Noble Consolidated Glazings & Simon Chin from Winwall.
+The first session on design & testing commenced with a presentation on “The art of designing a façade” by Padmashri CN Raghavendran from CRN Associates.
+Presenting next was Simon Chin from Winwall Technology who stressed “The need for a façade performance test”.
+The session ended with an interactive group discussion moderated by Dev Chandwani from Innovators Façade Systems on “Best design practices for façades” which included panellists Ar Oscar Concessao from OCI Architects, Nitin Bhatia from Facet Construction Engineering, Ramesh Kumar from Noble Consolidated Glazings & Simon Chin from Winwall.

-The second session on performance & functionality of façades which began with Ar Varun Kolhi from Merge Studios, New York presenting on “High performance façades” with a case study of the Karle Town SEZ building in Bangalore.
+The second session on the performance & functionality of façades began with Ar Varun Kolhi from Merge Studios, New York presenting on “High-performance façades” with a case study of the Karle Town SEZ building in Bangalore.
 KR Suresh from Axis Façades spoke next on “High performing materials for façades” which was followed by a presentation on “Quality installations using cast-in-anchor channels” by Suman Dhas from Halfen India.
-The session ended with a panel discussion on “The art of building a high performance façade” moderated by Selvam R from Geotrix.
+The session ended with a panel discussion on “The art of building a high-performance façade” moderated by Selvam R from Geotrix.
 Key issues such as how to make the façade fireproof, soundproof, energy efficient & green were discussed.
-Apart from the above speakers, the other panelists included Sthaladipti Saha from Larsen & Toubro ECC, Afzal Contractor from GE Silicones, Pankaj Keswani from Alufit & Naren Kumar from Saint-Gobain Glass.
+Apart from the above speakers, the other panellists included Sthaladipti Saha from Larsen & Toubro ECC, Afzal Contractor from GE Silicones, Pankaj Keswani from Alufit & Naren Kumar from Saint-Gobain Glass.

-The penultimate panel discussion on “High performance aluminium windows” communicated about the functional aspects, green rating & role of glass in windows.
-Moderated by Satish Kumar, the panelist included Ar K Balasubramaniam from CRN Associates, Prakash Kumar from ITC Hotels, Faizer Ali Dastagir from Bhari Metals, Ashok Jain from Fuso Glass & Rahul Aggarwal from Agarvanshi Aluminium.
+The penultimate panel discussion on “High-performance aluminium windows” communicated about the functional aspects, green rating & role of glass in windows.
+Moderated by Satish Kumar, the panelists included Ar K Balasubramaniam from CRN Associates, Prakash Kumar from ITC Hotels, Faizer Ali Dastagir from Bhari Metals, Ashok Jain from Fuso Glass & Rahul Aggarwal from Agarvanshi Aluminium.

 The final session started off with a breathtaking presentation by Ar Manit Rastogi on “Integrated façade design – façade as an environment filter” followed by the launch of QUALINDAL, which is the general licensee of QUALICOAT – The world’s leading quality label certification for aluminium surface finish.

-This panel discussion was an eye opener for the industry as it emphasized on the change that needs to be done in the industry right from the most powerful voices of India’s biggest infrastructure giants Larsen & Toubro and India’s biggest IT giants Tata Consultancy Services.
+This panel discussion was an eye-opener for the industry as it emphasized the change that needs to be done in the industry right from the most powerful voices of India’s biggest infrastructure giants Larsen & Toubro and India’s biggest IT giants Tata Consultancy Services.